geezaRawsthorn/lanyon/_posts/2018-7-4-openstack-breif.md

 >
 > - **I need a medic over here** Use 2 x Ha Proxy nodes w/ keepalived.
 > - **Keep it a secret, keep it safe** - Cluster MariaDb in master/slave configuration.
-> - **Oscar Mike** - COnfigure the Board HA Proxy to proxy connections through to sint HaProxy Host Header ACL.
+> - **Oscar Mike** - COnfigure the Board HA Proxy to proxy connections through to CMDB HaProxy Host Header ACL.
 >
 ><cite>You got three weeks.
 If you fail, I want your badge and your gun on my desk, pronto.</cite>
 > ##  Required reading